-- Visualise the Web: After you download and install the Lightbeam add-on to Firefox, it will begin to create a real time visualisation of the websites you visit and all the third parties that are also active on those pages.
+- Visualize the Web: After you download and install the Lightbeam add-on to Firefox, it will begin to create a real time visualization of the websites you visit and all the third parties that are also active on those pages.

-- Analyse your connections: As your visualisation grows, you can take a closer look into the relationships between the various first and third party sites that are stored in your data.
+- Analyze your connections: As your visualization grows, you can take a closer look into the relationships between the various first and third party sites that are stored in your data.
 You can also reset or save your data.